ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 In the wider Ethereum community, whilst the existence of Ethereum Classic is reluctantly acknowledged, the important details surrounding it's creation are largely unknown and seldom brought up because they reveal a darker side to the rainbows and unicorns.
 ETC's origin story is is one of ~~greed, betrayal,~~ TODO the sacrificing of values, but worst of all, in order to justify what happaned, a cultural shift away from _Code is Law_ and as such ETH's abandomnet of the higher purpose of truly decentralized blockchains.

-To some who are over-exposed to ETH, the details of this story pose a threat, and this is why Ethereum Classic itself is the target of dismissal, smear and ridicule.
+The details of this story reveal a deep rooted flaw in the Ethereum narrative, and to some who are over-exposed to ETH it poses a threat - this is why Ethereum Classic itself is the target of dismissal, smear and ridicule.
 But whilst the details of ETC's genesis may be inconvenient, the facts of history must be remembered; it is the details that matter, as they warn about the very real dangers centralization.

 As time goes on it will become increasingly clear that those who attack ETC are really attacking a simple truth that reveals an insecurity - that when Ethereum abandoned _Code is Law_, it also abandoned it's long term value propopsition, a proposition that ETC will be around to defend when, once again, Etheruem is bent to the will of special interests.